leanprover-community/blog/posts/simprocs-intro.md

 ## Examples of simprocs

-In this subsection, we exemplify three simprocs through the following use cases:
+In this section, we exemplify three simprocs through the following use cases:
 * Avoiding combinatorial explosion of lemmas
 * Performance optimisation
 * Computation